 - Age 4 – take care of dental issues such as tongue tie or problems caused by bad habits (thumb sucking, pacifier use, etc.) by age 4.

 Oral health is linked to overall well-being.
-More than 50 million hours of school are missed annually due to oral health issues.
-Tongue tie, toothaches and other issues affect everything from social skills to academic performance.
+Over 50 million hours of school are missed annually due to oral health issues.
+Tongue ties, toothaches, and other issues affect everything from social skills to academic performance.
 And since poor dental health can cause sleeping problems, the domino effect of oral health is hard to overstate.